Vaccine changes - what's new?

 Child Care Centres

-CK Public Health is required by law (Child Care and Early Years Act 2014) to review the immunization records of all children in registered child care centers.
+CK Public Health is required by law (Child Care and Early Years Act 2014) to review the immunization records of all children in registered child care centres.
 All children attending registered child care centres are required to have proof of immunization on file at the health unit.
 When registering your child in a new child care centre, fill out the Child Care Entry Form (available at the child care centre) and bring a copy of their immunization record to the child care centre.

 School Aged Children